 Poker first emerged in America in the early 1800's.
 The game was first played in New Orleans, and from there spread north and north west along the Mississippi in the steam-boat saloon culture of 19th America.
 Many variations have emerged since that time and taken their turn in popularity including Five Card Draw, Seven Card Stud, Five Card Stud, and Omaha.
 Poker undoubtedly has made a recent evolutionary jump since the World Series of Poker was introduced.
 It has proved to be a massive hit with the media, punters, and even online poker revenues have grown exceptionally.

-Today major betting sites offer satellite tournaments where players can enter real life poker events.
+Today major betting sites and online casino guides offer satellite tournaments where players can enter real life poker events.
 They even provide poker training for those who are new to the game, teaching them how to master the art of poker

 before playing for real money.